March 24, 2026

 Named clients (with permission):

 Engagements range from 50k € audits and scope projects to 500k €+ implementations with platform migration and integration.
-All delivered on time and budget.

 Most companies with existing PIMs are not getting the ROI they paid for.
 Common problems: poor data quality, inconsistent governance, missed integration opportunities, underutilized features.
 An audit usually reveals 30–40% cost savings or revenue gains just by fixing what's already there.
 I'll tell you honestly whether you need a full optimization or just a governance tune-up.

 Yes.
 I often work alongside system integrators and platform vendors.
 My role is independent oversight: making sure the scope stays tight, the architecture is sound, and the integration is clean.
 Vendors sometimes prefer this because it keeps projects honest.
 SIs sometimes resist because it adds accountability.
-Either way, it’s your project—you should have independent eyes.
+Either way, it's your project — you should have independent eyes.

 Yes.
 Post-implementation support typically covers: governance framework, team training, quarterly optimization reviews, vendor management, and architecture support as the system evolves.
 This is negotiated as a separate engagement, usually 1–2 days/month depending on scope.